cdandre2010/MultiAgentTradingSystemV2/github_project_issues.md

 **Description:**
 Add data configuration validation capabilities to the ValidationAgent to ensure strategies have valid and complete data requirements.

+**Note:** This issue will complement Issue 3.2.1 (ConversationalAgent Integration with Data/Feature Agent) by providing backend validation for the data aspects that will be discussed through the conversational interface.

 **Implementation Steps:**
 1. Create validation rules for data configuration completeness
 2. Implement data availability checking integration